-The HESMS directly involves and challenges managers and employees to attain HES and SR performance goals, engage with local communities to understand and appropriately address their interests and concerns, and identify opportunities for continuous improvement.
 The presidents of Oxy's business segments and the vice president of HES are responsible for implementing the HESMS, with oversight from the Environmental, Health and Safety Committee of the Board of Directors.
 Business managers and HES experts provide guidance, oversight and support to local operations in updating and implementing the management system.
 Each manager and employee is accountable for HES performance, including compliance with applicable HES laws, regulations and company policies and procedures within the scope of his or her duties.
 All personnel are empowered and expected to report non-compliance or unsafe conditions promptly and to take immediate action to prevent injuries or environmental incidents.
 From individual facility locations to the corporate level, HESMS implementation is routinely reviewed and verified with audits.
 Performance in key areas of HES and SR is directly considered in the annual review and compensation of employees, as well as in the selection of contractors, suppliers and business partners.

-From the inception of its HESMS, Oxy has actively shared its programs through organizations such as the Global Environmental Management Initiative, the Corporate Environmental, Health and Safety Roundtable and the World Environment Center.
+From the inception of the HESMS, Oxy has actively shared its programs through organizations such as the Global Environmental Management Initiative and the Corporate Environmental, Health and Safety Roundtable.
 Since Oxy's HESMS predated third-party certification programs, Oxy developed and continues to apply comprehensive internal processes, at the direction of the Environmental, Health and Safety Committee of the Board of Directors, to validate the effectiveness of its HESMS in identifying, assessing, communicating and managing potential HES risks.
-Some of Oxy's international operations have also chosen to pursue certification of the HESMS by outside organizations under the international voluntary standard for comprehensive environmental management systems (ISO 14001).
+Some of Oxy's international operations, including oil and gas operations in Qatar and Oman and Oxy's chemical plant in Chile, have also chosen to pursue certification of the HESMS by outside organizations under the international voluntary standard for comprehensive environmental management systems (ISO 14001).